Keir Starmer defends digital ID work check plans amid accusations of new U-turn

 He told the Commons: “I’m determined to make it harder for people to work illegally in this country, and that’s why there will be checks, they will be digital, and they will be mandatory.”

-Ms Reeves earlier told BBC Breakfast on Wednesday morning: “On the digital ID, for starters, I do think this story has been a bit overwritten.
+Ms Reeves earlier told BBC Breakfast: “On the digital ID, for starters, I do think this story has been a bit overwritten.

 “We are saying that you will need mandatory digital ID to be able to work in the UK.